dojo/docs/dijit/form/NumberSpinner.rst

 Examples
 --------

-This number spinner holds a number from 9 to 1550.
+This number spinner starts at 1000, and holds a number from 9 to 1550.
 Each up or down button click adjusts the number by 10.

 .. cv-compound::